Hiking Denver’s Rocky Mountain Arsenal Wildlife Refuge

 What do I wear on my bottom?
 A skort: available with short, medium, and long bottoms.
 And I only wear Skirt Sport.

 Or, if you are taking public transit, purchase a ticket on the A train for the airport.
-Take the A train to Central Park Station.
-From there, you can take Bus 62.
-The bus will let you off on Prairie Parkway, and then you’ll have about a 1/2 mile walk.
-It might be better to Lyft to the Visitor’s Center from Central Park Station.
-When you’re finished, either Bus 62 back to Central Park Station or Lyft to the 61st and Peña A Train station.
+Take the A train to Central Park Station and then use a Lyft to the Visitor’s Center from Central Park Station.
+When you’re finished, take a Lyft back to the 61st and Peña A Train station.
 Take the train to the airport.
 You will not need to purchase another ticket.
 Your airport ticket is good all day and for multiple rides.
 It’s good on the bus, too, if you decide to take that route.

 If you go to the Refuge, post your pictures and tag them with #DenverByFoot.
 I’d love to see them!